Skip to main content

 Is the backdoor Roth IRA legal?

 Yes, as of 2025.
-The IRS has acknowledged the strategy in its guidance, and it's widely used by financial advisors.
-Congress has proposed banning it multiple times but hasn't succeeded.
-The strategy could be eliminated by future legislation, so take advantage while it's available.
+The IRS has acknowledged the strategy in its guidance, and financial advisors use it routinely.
+Congress has tried to ban it a few times without success.
+It could be eliminated by future legislation, so it's worth taking advantage of while you can.

 What is the pro-rata rule and how do I avoid it?